 14. Sheesh.
 So, like ... why even bother buying health insurance this year?
 Isn’t Obamacare supposed to get repealed by the Trump administration anyway?

-There’s no guarantee the ACA will remain the law of the land.
-But there’s also no guarantee it’ll get repealed and replaced (or just repealed) either.
-Thing is, politics aside, if you don’t buy health insurance, you won’t have health insurance.
+Not to mention, politics aside, if you don’t buy health insurance, you won’t have health insurance.
 And that’s a pretty big risk to take, even if you’re young and in good health.
 Healthcare is expensive these days, so the amount of money you’d wind up paying out-of-pocket for a medical emergency could … well, bankrupt you.

 We hear you, but bottomline, don’t forgo buying health insurance on the assumption it’s simply too expensive.
 There are options out there.
 We can help you easily compare on-exchange and off-exchange health insurance plans once open enrollment kicks off.
+And, if you can't find an affordable health plan, there are a few alternatives to pursue.

 16. Is it worth looking into off-exchange plans?
 Sounds kinda dicey.

 It’s not — in large part due to the ACA, which requires all health plans cover what’s known as the 10 essential benefits.
 On-exchange plans have to meet even more requirements (like building in pediatrics benefits, for one), so some insurers opt to offer a plan off-exchange because it’ll give them more freedom when structuring a policy.
-You can learn the differences between on- and off-exchange plans here, but the big thing to note is off-exchange plans don’t qualify for federal subsidies.
+You can learn the differences between on- and off-exchange plans here, but the big thing to note is off-exchange plans don’t qualify for any federal subsidies.

 17. Can I shop the ACA exchanges if I have access to employer-sponsored healthcare?